Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 {{% /notice %}}

-You can check the installtion using `service velociraptor_server status`.
+You can check the installation using `service velociraptor_server status`.

 ```bash
 $ sudo dpkg -i velociraptor_0.3.0_server.deb